GaspiMr6/DataStructure_Lists/README.md

 hotel 2
 restaurante 1
 ```
-Has a town called Alicante on (1,1) with 2 hotels and a restaurant
+has a town called Alicante on (1,1) with 2 hotels and a restaurant